Credit Suisse Group Analysts Give Apple (NASDAQ:AAPL) a $106.00 Price Target

-A number of other brokerages have also weighed in on AAPL.
-Atlantic Securities assumed coverage on Apple in a report on Monday, October 26th.
-They set an overweight rating and a $150.00 price objective on the stock.
-Robert W. Baird boosted their target price on Apple from $109.00 to $133.00 and gave the stock an outperform rating in a research report on Thursday, September 10th.
-Fundamental Research boosted their target price on Apple from $112.92 to $113.91 and gave the stock a hold rating in a research report on Friday, October 30th.
-Sanford C. Bernstein reiterated a neutral rating and set a $100.00 target price on shares of Apple in a research report on Wednesday, September 16th.
-Finally, Piper Sandler upgraded Apple to an overweight rating and boosted their target price for the stock from $130.00 to $135.00 in a research report on Thursday, October 22nd.
-Three research analysts have rated the stock with a sell rating, seventeen have given a hold rating, twenty-seven have given a buy rating and one has assigned a strong buy rating to the company.
-The stock has an average rating of Buy and an average target price of $111.70.
+AAPL has been the subject of several other reports.
+Sanford C. Bernstein reaffirmed a neutral rating and set a $100.00 price objective on shares of Apple in a research note on Wednesday, September 16th.
+Argus raised shares of Apple to a buy rating and set a $150.00 price objective for the company in a research note on Wednesday, October 14th.
+BNP Paribas raised shares of Apple from an underperform rating to an outperform rating and increased their price target for the stock from $77.00 to $140.00 in a research note on Friday, September 25th.
+UBS Group set a $115.00 price target on shares of Apple and gave the stock a neutral rating in a research note on Friday, October 30th.
+Finally, Canaccord Genuity increased their price target on shares of Apple to $145.00 in a research note on Tuesday, September 1st.
+Three research analysts have rated the stock with a sell rating, seventeen have assigned a hold rating, twenty-seven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock has an average rating of Buy and a consensus price target of $111.70.

-The company also recently declared a quarterly dividend, which was paid on Thursday, November 12th.
-Shareholders of record on Monday, November 9th were paid a dividend of $0.205 per share.
-The ex-dividend date was Friday, November 6th.
-This represents a $0.82 annualized dividend and a yield of 0.69%.
-Apple’s dividend payout ratio is presently 25.00%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, November 12th.
+Investors of record on Monday, November 9th were issued a $0.205 dividend.
+This represents a $0.82 annualized dividend and a yield of 0.70%.
+The ex-dividend date of this dividend was Friday, November 6th.
+Apple’s dividend payout ratio is currently 25.00%.

-In other news, insider Chris Kondo sold 14,840 shares of the stock in a transaction dated Friday, October 16th.
-The stock was sold at an average price of $121.34, for a total value of $1,800,685.60.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, SVP Katherine L. Adams sold 17,000 shares of the stock in a transaction dated Tuesday, November 3rd.
-The shares were sold at an average price of $110.42, for a total value of $1,877,140.00.
-Following the completion of the sale, the senior vice president now owns 320,784 shares of the company’s stock, valued at approximately $35,420,969.28.
+In related news, COO Jeffrey E. Williams sold 257,343 shares of the firm’s stock in a transaction that occurred on Friday, October 2nd.
+The shares were sold at an average price of $113.59, for a total value of $29,231,591.37.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, CEO Timothy D. Cook sold 265,160 shares of the firm’s stock in a transaction that occurred on Tuesday, August 25th.
+The stock was sold at an average price of $496.91, for a total transaction of $131,760,655.60.
 The disclosure for this sale can be found here.
-Insiders have sold 828,974 shares of company stock valued at $196,862,482 over the last 90 days.
-0.05% of the stock is currently owned by insiders.
+Insiders sold 828,974 shares of company stock worth $196,862,482 in the last 90 days.
+0.05% of the stock is currently owned by corporate insiders.

-Several hedge funds have recently bought and sold shares of the company.
-Phocas Financial Corp. grew its stake in shares of Apple by 0.4% in the second quarter.
-Phocas Financial Corp. now owns 4,979 shares of the iPhone maker’s stock valued at $1,816,000 after buying an additional 20 shares in the last quarter.
-Bank of Marin grew its stake in Apple by 0.3% during the 2nd quarter.
-Bank of Marin now owns 7,828 shares of the iPhone maker’s stock valued at $2,856,000 after purchasing an additional 25 shares in the last quarter.
-Compass Capital Management Inc. grew its stake in Apple by 1.5% during the 2nd quarter.
-Compass Capital Management Inc. now owns 1,780 shares of the iPhone maker’s stock valued at $649,000 after purchasing an additional 26 shares in the last quarter.
-HM Capital Management LLC grew its stake in Apple by 0.9% during the 2nd quarter.
-HM Capital Management LLC now owns 3,314 shares of the iPhone maker’s stock valued at $1,209,000 after purchasing an additional 28 shares in the last quarter.
-Finally, Trinity Wealth Management LLC grew its stake in Apple by 1.8% during the 2nd quarter.
-Trinity Wealth Management LLC now owns 1,602 shares of the iPhone maker’s stock valued at $584,000 after purchasing an additional 29 shares in the last quarter.
-Institutional investors and hedge funds own 59.65% of the company’s stock.

 About Apple